hafizflow/We-Chat/README.md

 - Simple User Profile (with Photo, About, Last-seen, Created-at)
 - Message Read Status (sent & seen time)
 - Message Delete & Edit Feature
+- Text copy to clipboard
-- Save image to gellary
+- Save image to gellary and sent multiple image at a time
 - Decent UI with New Material Widgets
 - Member searching in searchbar
 - And Much More....